 PAHO urges countries to plan early for COVID-19 vaccinations to reduce deaths

-Etienne said in the meantime, countries must also continue other recommended public health measures to contain the virus.
+WASHINGTON, DC, United States (CMC) — Director of the Pan American Health Organisation (PAHO) Dr Carissa Etienne Wednesday warned that countries should continue public health measures such as social distancing, hand-washing and wearing masks in public, as it may take time before people recive a vaccine to treat the coronavirus (COVID-19) pandemic.

-“Frontline health workers, first responders and those caring for the elderly should be vaccinated first, followed by vulnerable groups such as adults with pre-existing conditions, especially those over 65 years of age,” Etienne said.
-“The challenge lies in identifying these groups early and determining how to best reach them.”
+“Front-line health workers, first responders and those caring for the elderly should be vaccinated first, followed by vulnerable groups such as adults with pre-existing conditions, especially those over 65 years of age,” Dr Etienne said, adding that “the challenge lies in identifying these groups early and determining how to best reach them”.

-The PAHO director warned that even as a vaccine is rolled out, the virus will “continue to spread, and people will continue to get sick.
-So, we cannot pin all our hope on vaccines alone”.
+She told reporters that even as a vaccine is rolled out “this virus will continue to spread, and people will continue to get sick, so we cannot pin all our hope on vaccines alone.

-“Our region has a strong legacy of immunisation programmes that give us a leg up as we plan for the future,” she said.
+“Our region has a strong legacy of immunisation programmes that give us a leg up as we plan for the future,” she added.

-The PAHO is well prepared to offer technical cooperation to countries so they can prepare and implement their vaccination campaigns – “from planning and forecasting to communications, from regulations to the training of health personnel.
-Another benefit to our member states is that they can rely on our revolving fund, the biggest regional mechanism for self-financing countries, for the purchase and delivery of vaccines,” she said.

-“So, I urge countries around the world to prepare for a coronavirus vaccine, but also to remain realistic, knowing that these preparations do not replace everything else we must do to save lives today,” Etienne concluded.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login